If you become sick or are injured

 In addition, when an elderly person aged 65-74 is hospitalized at a convalescent facility, he or she pays meal expenses of 460 yen/meal and accommodation expenses of 370 yen/day (**1) (called “the standard personal cost burden for living expenses”).
 The Health Insurance Association pays the amount of actual costs in excess of this standard personal cost burden for living expenses, as “Inpatient Living Expenses”.

-- **1: For those with high degrees of medical necessity (Medical Care Categories II or III), the copayment for meal expenses is 360 yen, while the copayment for accommodation expenses is 200 yen.
-(For patients with designated intractable diseases, the copayment for meal expenses is 260 yen, while the copayment for accommodation expenses is 0 yen.)
+- **1: For patients with designated intractable diseases, the copayment for meal expenses is 260 yen, while the copayment for accommodation expenses is 0 yen.

 - **2: Costs are reduced still further for persons with low income.
 See here for more information.